 Support for Diabetics: three months after diagnosis

 It’s been three months since you were diagnosed with Diabetes.
-This article is about linking your eating with your shopping habits, so we can help you prevent the temptations you may be finding tough to resist.
+In this article, we talk about linking your eatting with your shopping habits, and ensure you are eating well as a Diabetic.

 Our previous article discussed the holistic approach to Diabetes.
-By now you may have tried it but we understand it can be overwhelming for first-timers.
-There’s a lot to think about when you take a holistic approach to anything in life, let alone to managing your Diabetes.
+You may have tried it by now, but we understand it can be overwhelming for first-timers.
+There’s a lot to think about when you take a holistic approach to anything in life, let alone towards managing your Diabetes.

 If you’re finding the holistic approach to be right up your alley, then this is great news!
-If you feel stressed out by all the elements which need to be considered, then this article may help you take a step back but at the same time, make some significant progress toward controlling your blood sugar levels.
-This article is about linking your eating with your shopping habits, so we can help you prevent the temptations you may be finding tough to resist.
+If you feel stressed out by all the elements which need to be considered, then this article may help you take a step back but, at the same time, make some significant progress toward controlling your blood sugar levels.
+This article is about linking your eating with your shopping habits.
+We help you ensure you eat well as a Diabetic.

 What to do when managing Diabetes becomes stressful?

 It’s important to remember that Diabetes symptoms range widely, but that the primary indicator is always going to be your blood glucose and HbA1c levels.
-This single and simple fact can help you prevent that overwhelming feeling from rising up every now and then.
+This single, simple act of monitoring can help you prevent that overwhelming feeling from rising up every now and then.
 If you try to manage one thing, your blood glucose, you will notice that other possible symptoms like frequent urination and constant thirst will start to fall away.

 What if your Diabetes medication isn’t working?

 If you’re still feeling some of the side effects from when you first started your Diabetes treatment plan, you need to speak to your doctor, nurse or clinic team.
-Other factors may have changed, like your stress levels, your commute to and from work, and your meal times – you may be prompted to answer some questions about these things so make sure you give your healthcare provider as much information as you can.
+Other factors may have changed, like your stress levels, your commute to and from work, and your meal times.
+You may be prompted to answer some questions about these things.
+Make sure you give your healthcare provider as much information as you can.
 It’s for your benefit, so they can adjust your treatment plan if necessary.